 Waking up after surgery

-If the patient was put to sleep with a general anaesthetic, they will gradually wake up following surgery under close supervision.
-They will have dressings around the chin and they may also have a drainage tube in place.
+If the patient were put to sleep with a general anaesthetic, they would gradually wake up following surgery under close supervision.
+They will have dressings around the chin, and they may also have a drainage tube in place.
 The nurses will remove any drainage tubes before they go home unless the surgeon advises otherwise.
 The bandages will normally stay in place for up to a week, after which time chin support can be worn.
-If a local anaesthetic was used, patients may feel a change in sensation in the treated area of the face.
+If a local anaesthetic was used, patients might feel a change in sensation in the treated area of the face.
 This will eventually wear off.
 The chin area may also feel slightly tight and tender.
-The surgeon or the nurses in the recovery room will offer painkillers which patients can take if necessary.
+The surgeon or the nurses in the recovery room will offer painkillers that patients can take if necessary.

-It is important that patients have a responsible adult to stay with them for at least 24 hours after the surgery.
-This is because after a general anaesthetic the patient will feel tired and groggy.
+Patients must have a responsible adult to stay with them for at least 24 hours after the surgery.
+This is because, after a general anaesthetic, the patient will feel tired and groggy.
 The anaesthetic can also affect memory and concentration and affects everybody differently.
 This can last from anywhere between a few hours and up to 2 days.
-It is good to have someone there to help if at any point the patient feels dizzy or unsteady as they get up from a seated position.
-It is therefore recommended that patients ask a friend or relative in advance if they can stay over during this period.
+It is good to have someone there to help if, at any point, the patient feels dizzy or unsteady as they get up from a seated position.
+Therefore, it is recommended that patients ask a friend or relative in advance if they can stay over during this period.

 Returning to work

-The recovery period may depend on which surgical technique the surgeon used and how extensive the chin enhancement procedure is.
+The recovery period may depend on the surgeon's surgical technique and how extensive the chin enhancement procedure is.
 In general, patients will need to take around a week off work.
 Patients may need longer if their job is more active or they are not comfortable enough to return.
 Patients should therefore listen to the exact time frames that the surgeon provides.
 Whether patients have an office job or a physical job, be sure not to lift anything heavy for at least 4 weeks post-op.

 Sports and exercise

 Patients should avoid any strenuous activity and contact sports for at least 4 to 6 weeks after the chin enhancement surgery.
-However, they should be fine to resume some light physical activity after 1 to 2 weeks.
-Start off gently, with light aerobic activity such as walking on a treadmill or a short walk outside.
+However, it should be fine to resume some light physical activity after 1 to 2 weeks.
+But, again, start gently, with light aerobic activity such as walking on a treadmill or a short walk outside.

 For the first few weeks, scars typically appear raised.
 They will eventually fade to faint lines.
 Avoid too much sun exposure to the chin area as this can cause permanent darkening of the area.